ImKitty/Steam-Gametime-Idle/README.md

 # Steam Gametime Idle (Windows Only)

-Kitty Gametime idle is based on idlemasters technology, made as a hobby project to idle game hours fully free.
+Kitty Gametime idle is based on idlemasters technology, made as a hobby project to idle game hours fully free, no login needed.